Family of Meghan, Duchess of Sussex: Samantha Markle

 In May 2018, Markle told the media that she had suffered a broken ankle and fractured knee after her boyfriend crashed a car into a concrete barrier while driving with her and trying to avoid being photographed by a member of the paparazzi, although Florida police said no report of such an incident had been filed and they had "no evidence" that it had taken place.
 Since the royal wedding, Markle has habitually criticized her half-sister and brother-in-law on Twitter.
 When asked whether she was making money through speaking out about her relatives, Markle replied: "I've worked in media most of my life and in broadcasting.
 So because my sister is suddenly royal isn't grounds for me to stop doing all of that."
+Samantha has promoted conspiracy theories about Meghan, including claims that she faked her pregnancies and that her children were born to a surrogate.

 In late 2018, the media reported that Markle had been placed on a watch list maintained by the Fixated Threat Assessment Centre of persons exhibiting signs of obsession with members of the Royal Family.
 Markle responded to the news by denying that she was obsessed with the Duchess of Sussex and tweeting that the purported listing was "a British media attempt at silencing me".
 In August 2019, her Twitter account was suspended.
 Later in October, it was reported that she was under investigation by the Polk County Sheriff's Department following multiple allegations of cyberbullying.
 The first part of Markle's memoir, titled The Diary of Princess Pushy's Sister Part 1, was published in 2021.
+In 2023, she along with her father and brother took part in a special 7NEWS Spotlight interview, called The Markles.